 The Israel-Palestine conflict is rooted in a century-long territorial dispute over the Holy Land, a region with great religious and historical significance to Jews, Christians, and Muslims.

-The first and foremost aspect of the conflict is the claim over territories.
+The primary aspect of the conflict is the claim over territories.
 Having two separate nations, one Israeli and the other Palestinian, is called the two-state solution.

 The claims to Jerusalem are the second source of contention.
 The Holy Land, as it is known, is a sacred site for three different religions.
-The contested city is divided into East Jerusalem and West Jerusalem by Israel’s and the West Bank’s borders.
+The contested city is divided into East Jerusalem and West Jerusalem by Israel’s borders and those of the West Bank.

 What Are the Proposed Solutions for the Israel-Palestine Conflict?